epfl-ada/ada-2024-project-adavengers/README.md

 We assume review user ages are uniformly distributed in the range from 18 to 64.
 And for political data, we extract 3 age groups from exit polls: 18-29, 30-44, and 45-64.
 We got the percentage of Democrat and Republican votes for each age group across the 17 states of the dataset.

-All the data is available for years 2004-2016, with which we construct a time-series of voting and beer preference trend.
+The voting data is available for election years 2004-2016, and by interpolating the data for the years in between, we construct a time-series of voting and beer preference trend.
 We perform K-Means clustering to determine states with similar voting patterns and examine their beer preference trends.

-By performing a "lookalike" analysis, we aim to determine influence of confounding factors on beer preference.
+By performing a "lookalike" analysis of these timeseries, we aim to determine influence of confounding factors, political voting trend and geographical location on beer preference.

 ### Task 3.
 Time series analysis of beer preferences over election years in swing states